B-Vighnesh/EquiManage/README.md

 # 🏷 **EquiManage**

 ## 📌 **Project Overview**
-**EquiManage** is a **console-based basic project** designed to help users **issue, return, and manage equipment** efficiently.
+**EquiManage** is a **dedicated console-based application** designed to help users **issue, return, and manage equipment** efficiently.
 The system ensures seamless tracking of issued items and maintains records of available equipment.

+In scenarios like an **electronics lab**, the **instructor (seller)** issues gadgets to students and records the entry through this program.
+Students can then check information about **available gadgets, issued gadgets, and gadgets assigned to them**.

 ### 🚀 **Key Features**
 - **Equipment Issuance & Return:** Users can issue and return equipment with a structured process.